Common Relationship Problems: How Therapy Can Help

 Relationships - whether with family, friends, or partners - will have had a marked impact on our sense of self and how we relate to others.
 They can provide us with security, affection, excitement and hope, but our closest relationships are often the playground - or battleground - upon which our deepest vulnerabilities, our most damaging behaviours, and our unresolved past hurt can be revealed.

 According to Relate, 25% of people are in distressing relationships, characterised by issues around sex, money, trust and communication.
 Only 1 in 3 people report being satisfied with their sex life with their partner, with many others detailing issues around loss of libido and intimacy.
 Studies have shown that our relationship health is intimately related to our individual mental health: Relate's research found that those who reported being happy in their relationship were less likely to report experiencing emotional and mental health difficulties, such as depression.
-Only 22% of the individuals interviewed said they would reach out for professional help if their relationship was under strain.

 Here, welldoing.org therapists explore common relationship problems and how couples counselling might help: